coder/start-workspace-action/README.md

 # Start Coder Workspace GitHub Action

-This GitHub Action starts a [Coder](https://coder.com) workspace and posts status updates as comments on a GitHub issue.
+This GitHub Action starts a [Coder](https://coder.com) workspace and posts a status comment on a GitHub issue that gets updated with progress.
 It's designed to be used as part of a workflow triggered by events you configure.

 ## Features

 - Starts a Coder workspace using your specified template
-- Posts status comments on a GitHub issue
+- Posts a single status comment on a GitHub issue that updates with progress
 - Configurable workspace parameters
 - Maps GitHub users to Coder users